 Travel to Marsa Alam

 Another one of Marsa Alam’s best features is its new International Airport, first built in 2001.
 This does allow quicker access directly to the coastal town.
 Theoretically, tourists from Europe could fly in from Munich or Frankfurt and land directly in Marsa Alam.
-(American tourists would do the same, first departing their home state and then traveling to Europe via an international airport) However, the Marsa Alam Airport is still somewhat small, and as late as 2007, only reports having one departure gate.
-Therefore, travel plans are often unavailable or delayed.
+(American tourists would do the same, first departing their home state and then traveling to Europe via an international airport) However, the Marsa Alam Airport is still somewhat small, having only one departure gate.
+As a result, tourists often struggle to find international flights that land in Marsa Alam.

-Most tourists want to visit other locations besides Marsa Alam, so they are usually willing to travel to another airport, such as Luxor International, Hurghada or Cairo and then take a bus ride to Marsa Alam.
+Most tourists want to visit other locations besides Marsa Alam, so they are usually willing to travel to another airport, such as Luxor International, Hurghada, Sharm, or Cairo and then take a coach ride or a domestic flight to Marsa Alam.
 It might help you to think of Hurghada, Luxor and Marsa Alam like three “triangle corners” inside the Eastern Desert, as this will help you appreciate the relatively close proximity of each city to one another.

 Upon Arrival in Marsa Alam

-Once in Marsa Alam you have the choice of summoning a taxi for short rides throughout the area or walking the vicinity by foot.
+Once in Marsa Alam you have the choice of summoning a taxi for short rides throughout the area or exploring the vicinity on foot.

 There are some inland attractions to speak of, including the Emerald Mines and the Temple of Seti I at Khanais.
 Some tourists prefer to drive to these destinations by bus or cab, though others may prefer to bicycle their way to the attractions.
 No matter what you choose, it’s safe to say that you will enjoy your time spent at Marsa Alam.
 Not only is the town an active and friendly locale, it also boasts some breathtaking scenery that can just as easily be enjoyed by local bus riders.

-Travel to Marsa Alam and experience this “small” resort before it grows into a major attraction.
+Travel to Marsa Alam and experience this “small” resort town before it grows into a major attraction.
+Most of our clients who choose to visit this charming Red Sea resort town, do so after enjoying a magical 5-star cruise down the Nile.

 Amazing Ancient Egypt Tours